fahedslx/HTTPageboy/README.md

 ## Dependencies

-There are no external dependencies. :)
+There are no external dependencies for production. :)
+There are two deps for testing only.

 ## License